drupalauth/simplesamlphp-module-drupalauth/README.md

 If you want to connect your Drupal site as Service Provider to a SAML or Shibboleth IdP, use the [simplesamlphp_auth](http://drupal.org/project/simplesamlphp_auth) module for Drupal.

+## Branch and version naming

+Following [Semantic Versioning](https://semver.org/) is hard when you have multiple upstream dependencies.

+So in a X.Y.Z version:

+    - X - major SimpleSAMLphp version
+    - Y - major Drupal version
+    - Z - inthis module incremental version

+Example: for SimpleSAMLphp version 1.15.4 with Drupal version 8.5.6 and this module version 1 we will have tag 1.8.1.
+Same thing for Drupal 7 will be 1.7.1.

+`master` at the moment corresponds to 1.8.*.
+Branch `1.7` is respectfully for Drupal 7 (not composer integration yet).

 ## Installation

 ### Requirements